Import Existing Content

 Other Import Sources

-Section titled “Other Import Sources”Support for additional import sources — including AnyType and other tools — is planned.
-For now, any tool that can export to markdown files can be imported through the markdown folder workflow.
+Section titled “Other Import Sources”Any tool that can export to markdown files can be imported through the markdown folder workflow.

 See Also